Chadyue-SNG/chadyue-sng.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am **YUE Wenchao**, a passionate about solving technically challenging problems that have a direct impact on medical robotics community and society.
 In order to acquire the required skills and technical knowledge required for it, I worked as a Full-time Research Engineer Fellow affiliated with <a href='https://arc.nus.edu.sg/'>Advanced Robotics Centre (ARC)</a> from <a href='https://www.nus.edu.sg/'>National University of Singapore</a>, supervised by <a href='https://scholar.google.com.sg/citations?user=1vR7lMUAAAAJ&hl=en'>**Prof. Laschi Cecilia**</a>, and I earned M.S. degree with distinction in <a href='https://cde.nus.edu.sg/me/'>Mechanical Engineering</a> from <a href='https://www.nus.edu.sg/'>National University of Singapore</a> in 2021, supervised by <a href='https://scholar.google.com/citations?user=mfH9UFIAAAAJ&hl=en'>**Prof. TAY Eng Hock, Francis**</a>.
 During this period, I joined Medical Mechatronics Lab as a Part-time Research Assistant affiliated with <a href='https://cde.nus.edu.sg/bme/'>Department of Biomedical Engineering </a> from <a href='https://www.nus.edu.sg/'>National University of Singapore</a>, supervised by <a href='https://scholar.google.com/citations?user=rcF7N44AAAAJ&hl=en)'>**Prof. Hongliang Ren**</a>.
 While pursuing my Master degree, I quickly became aware of the enormous potential that Advanced Robotics techinique and Artificial Intelligence compution hold to improve our medical conditions and then better people's daily lives.
-In order to further specialize in these fields, I decided to pursue doctoral studies in <a href='http://www.ee.cuhk.edu.hk/en-gb/'>Department of Electronic Engineering</a> at <a href='https://www.cuhk.edu.hk/english/index.html'> The Chinese University of Hong Kong</a>, where I am currently a second-year PhD candidate, supervised by <a href='https://scholar.google.com/citations?user=rcF7N44AAAAJ&hl=en)'>**Prof. Hongliang Ren**</a> and <a href='https://scholar.google.com.sg/citations?user=1vR7lMUAAAAJ&hl=en'>**Prof. Laschi Cecilia**</a>.
+In order to further specialize in these fields, I decided to pursue doctoral studies in <a href='http://www.ee.cuhk.edu.hk/en-gb/'>Department of Electronic Engineering</a> at <a href='https://www.cuhk.edu.hk/english/index.html'> The Chinese University of Hong Kong</a>, where I am currently a second-year Ph.D.
+Candidate, supervised by <a href='https://scholar.google.com/citations?user=rcF7N44AAAAJ&hl=en)'>**Prof. Hongliang Ren**</a> and <a href='https://scholar.google.com.sg/citations?user=1vR7lMUAAAAJ&hl=en'>**Prof. Laschi Cecilia**</a>.

 My main research vision is to build autonomous dynamic tactile generation module based on multimodal fusion (vision+tactile), which enables the surgical robot to autonomously and efficiently acquire biological properties (such as tissue's elastic modulus) during operation through only millimeter-scale contact depth.
 In this way, I firmly believe that it safely provides the surgeon with more information through physical interaction beyond the single visual information input, creating a more immersive and comprehensive view of the surgery.
 Also, I am also interested and dedicated to developing inspiring and new generation of medical devices based on deployable mechanisms, origami structure, soft machines, and etc.